 - 1 Prior to cleaning, remove all external components and senders.
 On the HCS engine, make sure that the camshaft and tappets are removed before carrying out thorough cleaning of the block (see Section 11).
 On the CVH engine, remove the engine ventilation cap from the recess in the rear corner of the cylinder block and if still fitted, undo the retaining screw and withdraw the engine speed sensor from the bellhousing face.
 On the Zetec engine, unbolt the pistoncooling oil jets or blanking plugs (as applicable); note that Ford state that the piston-cooling oil jets (where fitted) must be renewed whenever the engine is dismantled for full overhaul (see illustrations). - 2 Remove all oil gallery plugs (where fitted).
-The plugs are usually very tight - they may have to be drilled out, and the holes retapped.
-Use new plugs when the engine is reassembled.
-Drill a small hole in the centre of each core plug, and pull them out with a car bodywork dent puller (see illustration).
+The plugs are usually very tight - they may

-14.1B ... but note that piston-cooling oil jets (where fitted) must be renewed as a matter of course whenever engine is overhauled - Zetec engine
+14.1B ... but note that piston-cooling oil jets (where fitted) must be renewed as a matter of course whenever engine is overhauled - Zetec engine thoroughly, and to dry all components completely; protect the machined surfaces as